-The Department of Labor estimates that nearly 6 million 16-24 year olds in this country are not employed or not in school, which amounts to approximately one in seven youth and young adults.
+In 2017, the Department of Labor found nearly 6 million 16 to 24 year-olds in this country are not employed or not in school, which amounts to approximately one in seven youth and young adults (https://youth.workforcegps.org/blog/general/2017/01/18/15/08/EdLaborPartnership).
 These disconnected youth and young adults are twice as likely to live in poverty, three times as likely to not have a high school diploma or its equivalent and three times as likely to have a disability.